Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

-So, when you buy a pair of headphones, make sure that it’s made for mixing and mastering.
+So, when you buy a pair of headphones, make sure that it’s the best headphones for mixing and mastering.
 Never use listening headphones for recording, mixing, or mastering.
 You can have it only for listening purposes.

 Closed Back vs Open Back Headphones

 Another thing to consider when choosing headphones for your home studio is the type.
 There are two main types of headphones – closed back and open back.
 Both have their purpose and use case.